lukasbrunner/model_learning/README.md

 1. Training and testing on all datasets but in different time periods (temporally out-of-sample).
     - `./binary_logreg_fit.ipynb`
     - `./binary_logreg_predict.ipynb`
 2. Training only on datasets not used for testing (dataset out-of-sample) iteratively.
 Note that this leads to a different classifier for each group of test datasets.
-See Brunner and Sippel (in review) for details on the grouping of the datasets.
+See Brunner and Sippel ([2023](https://doi.org/10.1017/eds.2023.23)) for details on the grouping of the datasets.
     - `./binary_logreg_dataset_outsample.py`
     - `./binary_logreg_dataset_outsample_plot.ipynb`
 3. Testing the trained classifiers on an arbitrary dataset.
 This is mainly intended for initial testing and playing around with new datasets.